Woopra/browser-tracker/README.md

 Woopra also allows you to track Custom Actions in addition to simple pageviews.
 Let’s say you are running a website where people can signup.
 You can track these actions using Woopra’s Custom Events.

 The track() function will track the pageview of the current page if no arguments are provided:

+### Arguments
+ * eventName - name of the custom event to track
+ * properties - An object containing any properties to send with the custom event
+ * callback - A callback function on success

 ```javascript
 woopra.track();